 The goals of the Leaders’ Group on Sustainability are to:

 The Group recognises that to maintain and build Ireland’s reputation as a place to do business, attract top talent and inward investment, it must come together to address the most pressing sustainability priorities for the Irish business sector.

 Following a process of consultation and data analysis of the Business Working Responsibly Mark, three common areas were selected as the current focus and action by the Leaders’ Group on Sustainability:

-The group is chaired by Veolia and co-chaired by M&S and the leader companies engaged are CRH, Deloitte, eir and Ulster Bank.
+The Leaders’ Group on Social Inclusion Sub-Group is chaired by Sinead Patton Veolia Chief Financial and Commercial Officer and Harry Goddard, CEO of Deloitte Ireland.
+The leader companies engaged are CRH, Dawn Meats, Deloitte, eir, Gas Networks Ireland, Janssen, SSE, Veolia.
 The focus of the sub-group is to drive the business agenda in building a more inclusive society.

 A key milestone of the group has been the recent launch of Elevate, the inclusive workplace pledge: Elevate supports businesses to build more inclusive workplaces.
 The ultimate ambition of this initiative is for a workforce that is representative of all members of Irish society.

 This sub-group is chaired by EirGrid and co-chaired by Gas Networks Ireland and the leader companies engaged are: ESB, Dawn Meats, Musgrave, Janssen, Transdev and Veolia.
 Ensuring businesses take the lead in Ireland’s transition to a low carbon economy is the main aim of the group.